dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 # Example: Wordlist

-Below is a tiny Wordlist CLDF-dataset.
-This dataset contains 3 words in 2 languages.
+Below is a tiny Wordlist CLDF-module.
+This module contains 3 words in 2 languages.
 The first two tables, LanguageTable and ParameterTable contain information about the languages and parameters - in this case concepts.
 The FormTable contains the actual forms.
 For one of the concepts, one of the languages has two words and both are listed.

 The meta-data JSON-file is not included here.
-You can see an example of a Wordlist-metadata JSON-file here: <https://github.com/lexibank/abvd/blob/master/cldf/cldf-metadata.json>.
+You can see an example of a Wordlist-metadata JSON-file [here](https://github.com/lexibank/abvd/blob/master/cldf/cldf-metadata.json).

 **LanguageTable**